 Zanzibar forms part of the United Republic of Tanzania and comprises two major islands - Unguja and Pemba, plus a number of smaller islands with a total area of 1651 km2.
-Administratively, the two islands are subdivided into five regions, three in Unguja (North, Urban West and South) and two in Pemba (North and South), with an estimated population of 1.6 million (based on NBS growth rate)1.
-The increasing population on the same area of land (from around 400 persons/km2 in 2002 to around 530 persons/km2 in 2012) poses a lot of challenges in terms settlements, availability of freshwater and agricultural land and other livelihood implications.
+Administratively, the two islands are subdivided into five regions, three in Unguja (North, Urban West and South) and two in Pemba (North and South), with an estimated population of 1.67 million (based on NBS growth rate)1.
+The increasing population on the same area of land (from around 400 persons/km2 in 2002, 530 persons/km2 in 2012 to the current estimate of 960/km2) poses a lot of challenges in terms settlements, availability of freshwater and agricultural land and other livelihood implications.
 The population growth also increases the level of vulnerability to climate change, which is a pattern observed in other Small Island Development States (SIDS)2.

-The islands have a tropical warm and humid climate with small seasonal temperature variation of $3-4^{\circ}$ C, the lowest temperatures being observed in July and highest in February.
+The islands have a tropical warm and humid climate with small seasonal temperature variation of 3-4°C, the lowest temperatures being observed in July and highest in February.
 The seasonality is associated with the Inter-tropical Convergence Zone which moves north and south, bringing about a bimodal pattern of rainfall, with long rains during March to May and short rains between October and December.
 Over the last thirty years, average and maximum temperatures have been rising on both islands, the highest increases observed in the months of December to May, increased rainfall variability with higher rainfall intensity and increasing wind speed.
 Evidence also shows an increase in extreme weather events3.
-Using local meteorological data, future climate models for the medium-long (2040-2060) and long-term (2080-2100) project increases in average temperature, with increases in maximum monthly temperature of 1.5 to 2° C by 2050s, with a similar increase across the months of the year.
-There will also be an increasing rainfall during months of January, February and the March-May wet season and a decreasing rainfall during the dry season (June - October).
-Trends also show the intensification of extreme events such as floods and dry spells, projected sea level rise of minimum 0.2m (based on IPCC, 2007 estimates), rising sea temperature and
+Using local meteorological data, future climate models for the medium-long (2040-2060) and long-term (2080-2100) project increases in average temperature, with increases in maximum monthly